DoSomethingArchive/user-api-docs/v1/user-api-spec.md

 ```

-<h3 id="submitting-report-back">Submitting a Campaign Report Back</h3>
+<h3 id="submitting-a-campaign-report-back">Submitting a Campaign Report Back</h3>
-Submit and update a campaign report back for the logged in user.
+Submit a campaign report back for the logged in user.
 ```
 POST /campaigns/:nid/reportback
 ```